-Update on 26.02.2021, based on the information provided by Emiliya Bratanova van Harten during the webinar “Social support for asylum seekers and refugees in Bulgaria”, February 20, 2021.
+Published on 26.02.2021, based on the information provided by Emiliya Bratanova van Harten during the webinar “Social support for asylum seekers and refugees in Bulgaria”, February 20, 2021.
 Updated on 02 May 2022

 Who can apply

-If you have refugee status, humanitarian protection or got asylum in Bulgaria, you can apply for social benefits.
+If you have refugee status, humanitarian protection or got asylum or temporary protection in Bulgaria, you can apply for social benefits.
 The below factors affect your eligibility and what type of social assistance you receive: